 Note.
-We plot the estimated coefficients γ_x and their 95% confidence intervals.
+We plot the estimated coefficients γ_x from equation 4 and their 95% confidence intervals.
 Omitted period is December 2019 to February 2020.
 Average separation rate in the omitted period: 30.9%.
 Mean net separations in the omitted period: -43.1%.
-Average log value of input purchases in the omitted period: 13.20.
 Number of observations: 946,665.
-Average real sales (log) in the omitted period: 16.817.
-In panel (c), the sample is restricted to include firms with positive real sales and who are observed making purchases in every period.
+In panel (c), the sample is restricted to include firms with positive real sales and that are observed making purchases in every period.
 Number of observations: 165,645.
-In panel (d), the orange line presents the drop in input purchases using only purchases from suppliers who already supplied to the firm in the previous period (continuing relationships).
-Mean input purchases (log) in omitted period: 13.44688.
-N obs: 675,261.
-The green line presents the change in input purchases calculated using only firms who transact at least once in the post-shock periods (do not exit).
-Mean input purchases (log) in dec19feb20: 13.46411.
+In panel (d), the orange line presents the drop in input purchases using only purchases from suppliers that already supplied to the firm in the previous period (continuing relationships).
+N obs: 675,256.
+The green line presents the change in input purchases calculated using only firms that transact at least once in the post-shock periods (do not exit).
 N obs: 864,076.
-In Appendix Figure A6b, we run our baseline specification with the log input value as the dependent variable, but add as a control the net separations experienced by the firm.
-Standard errors clustered at buyer district level.
+In Appendix Figure A4b, we run our baseline specification with the log input value as the dependent variable, but add as a control the net separations experienced by the firm.
+Standard errors clustered at buyer-district level.